-Everyone knows that walls are more metaphor than impenetrable brick and mortar.
+Everyone knows that walls are more symbolism than impenetrable brick and mortar barriers.

-This is especially true in Kabul, where concrete blasts slabs and giant, stone-filled wire baskets called Hesco barriers ring high value targets within the city, creating, as they did in Iraq, a sense of perpetual siege.
+This is especially true in Kabul, where concrete slabs and giant stone-filled wire baskets called Hesco barriers ring high value targets within the city.
+Like they did in Iraq, these gabions create a sense of perpetual siege.

 However, there is one wall in Kabul that is useless in this war, but provides a physical timeline of Afghanistan’s history of conflict, which stretches back more than a thousand years.

 The Great Wall of Kabul runs atop the Sher Darwaza (Lion’s Door) mountains, towering over the city below.
 Hard historical fact is difficult to come by in a place where rumors are as ubiquitous as weathered faces, but legend has it that the wall was the project of King Zamburak Shaw in the sixth century, built to keep out Muslim invaders.
 It played a role in subsequent wars against the British invaders, as well as Afghanistan's own civil war in the mid-90s.

 The wall’s creation story is a dark one.
 Zamburak was said to have been a brutal monarch, forcing all his male subjects to work on the wall.
 Those who refused or became too sick to continue were said to have been killed on the spot, their bones encased within the wall, which is almost ten-feet thick in some places.

 But along with the alleged bones, the wall also contains some poetic justice.
 One tale has it that King Zamburak was visiting the wall to see its progress when he was killed by his own workers/subjects.
 They buried his bones along with the others in the wall.